EoinOKelly/Epic-KFC/server/docs/api/api_contract.md

 - Recipient user must exist and be active.
 - `consumed_one_time_prekey_id`, when present, must refer to a recipient/device prekey already marked used.
 - `wire_payload_json` maximum size is 64 KiB.
+- A pending blockchain anchor is created automatically in the same transaction as the message.

 `wire_payload_json` must contain a JSON object matching: